asa-holland/PoMoTaskTracker/README.md

-# cs-assistant
+# Pomo, your Personal CS Assistant

-Welcome to Pomo!
+Meet Pomo!
 Pomo is a simple desktop app that helps you with task and time management.

 Basic functions of Pomo:
 Add tasks and set task priority (low, mid, high), status (not started, in progress, completed), and expected duration.